The Importance of IT Infrastructure Management Services

 Atlassian suggests the financial impact of major infrastructure down time is $5,600 per minute.
 That data came from a 2014 study by Gartner.
 A 2016 study by the Ponemon Institute said it was more like $9,000 per minute.

 Fast forward to 2023, when entire businesses are built around IT infrastructures.
-Surely the cost of IT downtime is much higher now.
+Surely the cost of IT downtime is much higher now, which makes the opportunity cost of not investing in IT infrastructure management solutions all the higher.

 Understanding IT Infrastructure Management Services